garyzhubc/STAT406-2017/Lecture12/README.md

 dat.tr <- Boston[ -ii, ]
 ```

-Now I create a `list` of 100 (empty) elements, each entry in this list will later store a tree:
+Now, let's create a `list` of 100 (empty) elements, each element of this list will store a regression tree:

 ``` r
 N <- 100
 mybag <- vector('list', N)
 ```

-Now, we train the *N* trees as before, and store them in the `list` (without computing any predictions):
+Now, we train the *N* trees as before, but store them in the `list` (without computing any predictions):

 ``` r
 set.seed(123456)